jonyboy2000/go-updater-3/README.md

   - `go-updater --version`
     - Exits after printing the version string

+## Releases:
+- Can be found in the builds directory for various OSes

 ## Building:
 - Install requirement:
   - `go get -u github.com/mholt/archiver`